PANE: scalable and effective attributed network embedding: Related Work

-\header {\bf Auto-encoder-based methods.} An auto-encoder \cite{goodfellow2016deep} is a neural network model consisting of an encoder that compresses the input data to obtain embeddings and a decoder that reconstructs the input data from the embeddings, with the goal to minimize the reconstruction loss.
+\header {\bf Auto-encoder-based methods.} An auto-encoder \cite{goodfellow2016deep} is a neural network model consisting of an encoder that compresses the input data to obtain embeddings and a decoder that reconstructs the input data from the embeddings, with the goal of minimizing the reconstruction loss.
 Existing methods either use different proximity matrices as inputs or design various neural network structures for the auto-encoder.
-Specifically, \anrl \cite{zhang2018anrl} combines auto-encoder with SkipGram model to learn embeddings. \dane \cite{gao2018deep} designs two auto-encoders to reconstruct the high-order proximity matrix and the attribute matrix respectively. \arga \cite{pan2018adversarially} integrates auto-encoder with graph convolutional networks \cite{kipf2016semi} and generative adversarial networks \cite{goodfellow2014generative} together. \stne \cite{liu2018content} samples nodes via random walks and feeds the attribute vectors of the sampled nodes into a LSTM-based auto-encoder \cite{hochreiter1997long}. \netvae \cite{ijcai2019-370} compresses the graph structures and node attributes with a shared encoder for transfer learning and information integration. \can \cite{meng2019co} embeds both nodes and attributes into two Gaussian distributions using a graph convolutional network and a dense encoder.
-None of these auto-encoder-based methods considers edge directions.
-Further, they suffer from severe efficiency issues due to the expensive training process of auto-encoders. {$\mathsf{SAGE2VEC}$ \cite{sheikh2019simple} proposes an enhanced auto-encoder model that preserves global graph structure and meanwhile handles the non-linearity and sparsity of both graph structures and attributes. $\mathsf{AdONE}$ \cite{bandyopadhyay2020outlier} designs an auto-encoder model for detecting and minimizing the effect of community outliers while generating embeddings.}
+Specifically, \anrl \cite{zhang2018anrl} combines auto-encoder with the SkipGram model \cite{mikolov2013distributed} to learn embeddings. \dane \cite{gao2018deep} designs two auto-encoders to reconstruct the high-order proximity matrix and the attribute matrix respectively. \arga \cite{pan2018adversarially} integrates auto-encoder with graph convolutional networks \cite{kipf2016semi} and generative adversarial networks \cite{goodfellow2014generative} together. \stne \cite{liu2018content} samples nodes via random walks and feeds the attribute vectors of the sampled nodes into a LSTM-based auto-encoder \cite{hochreiter1997long}. \netvae \cite{ijcai2019-370} compresses the graph structures and node attributes with a shared encoder for transfer learning and information integration. \can \cite{meng2019co} embeds both nodes and attributes into two Gaussian distributions using a graph convolutional network and a dense encoder.
+None of these methods based on auto-encoders considers edge directions.
+Further, they suffer from severe efficiency issues due to the expensive training process of auto-encoders.

+{$\mathtt{SAGE2VEC}$ \cite{sheikh2019simple} proposes an enhanced auto-encoder model that preserves global graph structure and meanwhile handles the non-linearity and sparsity of both graph structures and attributes. $\mathtt{AdONE}$ \cite{bandyopadhyay2020outlier} designs an auto-encoder model for detecting and minimizing the effect of community outliers while generating embeddings.} $\mathtt{SAGES}$ \cite{wang2022sages} first samples subgraphs containing highly relevant nodes with the consideration of node connections and attributes, and then learn the node embeddings by applying an unbiased graph autoencoder on the sampled subgraphs with the guide of structure, content and community loss.